CYPRESS SPURGE

 Phorbol esters of the Ingenane type contained within Cypress Spurge.
 It has been impossible to determine whether any of these correspond to the previously mentioned Cy6, Cy11 or Cy14 phorbol esters, since it seems these terms are no longer used.
 Active cyclopropane group shown in red.
 They are co-carcinogens.

-The caustic latex was once used to eliminate freckles and obliterate warts and skin ulcers.
+The caustic latex was once used on the skin to eliminate freckles and obliterate warts and skin ulcers.
 It has also been used to promote hair growth.
 Ingestion of the aerial parts of the plant, or of the milky latex, causes a progression of symptoms starting with blistering of the mouth, and lesions in the throat, through to belly pain, bloody diarrhoea, eye mydriasis, heart arrhythmia, vertigo, inflammation of the kidneys, coma leading to death in one to three days.
 Livestock will normally shun Spurges, but may ingest it if it is mixed in with hay.

 Distribution